Habit, Not Hack: Asking Questions (Mentor)

 "I'd love to know what their rationale was here…"

-“Let’s come up with a few questions we’d ask the author if they were here.”
+"Let's come up with a few questions we'd ask the author if they were in the room."

-This helps students see how questions evolve from observation—not just critique.
+This helps trainees see how questions evolve from observation — not just critique.
+It demystifies the process and makes intellectual humility visible.

 Mentorship in Action: Teaching Them to Ask for What They Need

-“Don’t wait until things break - ask early and often.”
+Make asking normal.
+Tell them directly: "Don't wait until things break — ask early and often."
+Then mean it when they do.

-Show them how to write polite, direct requests to collaborators:
+Demystify professional requests.
+Walk them through how to write a polite, direct email to a collaborator:

-“Hi Dr. X, I found your paper on ___ really insightful.
-Would you be willing to share your protocol for ___?”
+"Hi Dr. X, I found your paper on [topic] really insightful.
+Would you be willing to share your protocol for [method]?"

 After your next seminar or lab meeting, ask yourself:

-• Did I ask a question out loud and respectfully?
+• Did I ask a question out loud — genuinely and respectfully?

 • Did I model curiosity over competition?

-• Did I create space for my students to do the same?
+• Did I create space for my trainees to do the same?

 That's not a hack.
 That's a habit.